24 Euros saved @ Pordoi

 Full of energy we started to walk up

 This lovely fellow walked with us from the start.
 He always waited patiently when we stopped for another photo.
-After a while I decided he needed a name so a baptised him calling him Schorschi.
+After a while I decided he needed a name so we baptised him calling him Schorschi.

 Schorschi is leading the way